Manx cat: Body and legs

 Manx are medium-sized cats, broad-chested with sloping shoulders and flat sides, and in show condition are firmly muscular and lean, neither bulky nor fatty.
-Lane reported the original, native, naturally occurring pure breed as ranging typically from ten to twelve pounds for males and eight to ten pounds for females, with many smaller examples but only rare ones larger.
+Lane reported the original, native breed as ranging typically from ten to twelve pounds for males and eight to ten pounds for females, with many smaller examples but only rare ones larger.
 The hind legs of Manx are notably longer than the fore legs, causing the rump to be higher than the shoulder and creating a continuous arch from shoulders to rump giving the cat an overall rounded or humped appearance, though the breed is comparatively long when stretched out.
 The fore legs are strong and straight.
 The shape is often described as rabbit-like.

 Head

 Manx cats' heads are rounded in shape, and medium in depth with a long neck.
-The face is often expressive, with a small nose.
 The upright, round-tipped and front-facing ears are largish.
-The eyes are large, rounded and prominent, with their outer corners higher than the inner ones.
+The eyes are large, rounded, and prominent, with their outer corners higher than the inner ones.
 Absent any bloodlines with a dominant alternative eye color (such as blue in Siamese or related ancestry), Manx often have some hue variant of gold eyes, and for show purposes follow the eye colour standards of the same coat colour/pattern in non-Manx short-hairs.